sagemath/sagewiki_to_gh-2022-10-10/days92.md

 The workshop will start on Monday morning, 2018-01-22 and end on Friday evening, 2018-01-26.

 We suggest participants plan to arrive on Sunday, 2018-01-21, and to leave on Saturday, 2018-01-27.
+(Adapt this if you only attend the Software Carpentry training, or if you skip it.)

 It will take place at [[http://www.enesmorelia.unam.mx/|ENES Morelia]], on the [[http://www.morelia.unam.mx/campus/|Morelia campus of UNAM]].